iamdanialkamali/iamdanialkamali.github.io/_posts/2024-12-25-triton-intro.md

 1. **Kernel:** The kernel is the function (like our `add_scalar_kernel`) that we want to run in parallel.
 You can see it represented by a gray box in the image pointing to the code that will run in each thread.

-2. **Grid:** A grid is a collection of blocks.
-In the image, you see **Grid 1** and **Grid 2**, which in this case is only one dimension, but could have more.
-When you launch a kernel, you specify the grid dimensions, essentially saying how many blocks you want in each dimension.
-You can see two grids in light gray in the image.
+2. **Thread:** A thread is the basic unit of execution.
+Each thread executes the kernel code.
+In our diagram, each small box inside a block represents a thread, and each thread is responsible for processing one element (or a small chunk) of the input data.
+You can see them as white boxes inside the blocks, where the kernel code runs.

 3. **Block:** A block is a group of threads.
 Blocks are crucial because threads within a block can cooperate and share data through fast on-chip shared memory (not shown in this simplified diagram).
 In the diagram, each grid is divided into blocks, like **Block(0,0)** and **Block(1,0)**, which will run in parallel.
 Threads within a block are indexed using `threadIdx.x`, `threadIdx.y`, and `threadIdx.z` (for 3D blocks).
 You can see them in dark gray in the image, and how the indexing is made.

-4. **Thread:** A thread is the basic unit of execution.
-Each thread executes the kernel code.
-In our diagram, each small box inside a block represents a thread, and each thread is responsible for processing one element (or a small chunk) of the input data.
-You can see them as white boxes inside the blocks, where the kernel code runs.
+4. **Grid:** A grid is a collection of blocks.
+In the image, you see **Grid 1** and **Grid 2**, which in this case is only one dimension, but could have more.
+When you launch a kernel, you specify the grid dimensions, essentially saying how many blocks you want in each dimension.
+You can see two grids in light gray in the image.

-**Analogy:** Think of a grid as an apartment building, a block as a floor in that building, and each apartment on that floor as a thread.
+When it comes to these concepts, I really like this **analogy**: Think of a grid as an apartment building, a block as a floor in that building, and each apartment on that floor as a thread.
 Each apartment (thread) can work independently, but apartments on the same floor (block) can easily share resources like heat and water.

-**Memory Hierarchy:**

-Now, where does the data reside, and how do threads access it?
-This is where the GPU's memory hierarchy comes into play:

-1. **Global Memory (DRAM):** This is the main memory of the GPU (labeled "DRAM" in the image).
-It's large but relatively slow to access.
-In our example, the input and output tensors would initially reside in global memory.
-You can see the DRAM in dark blue and the Global RAM in light blue.
-PyTorch interacts with the global memory when we create a tensor with `device='cuda'`.

-2. **L2 Cache:** This is a smaller, faster cache that sits between global memory and the streaming multiprocessors (SMs).
-It helps to reduce the latency of accessing global memory.
-You can see it in light gray connecting the SMs to the DRAM.

-3. **Streaming Multiprocessors (SMs) and L1 Cache:** SMs are the workhorses of the GPU.
-Each SM can execute multiple blocks concurrently.
-Each SM has a fast L1 cache (and shared memory, not shown here) that's used to store frequently accessed data, further reducing latency.
-You can see the SMs represented by diamond shapes and the L1 cache as a circle inside them.

-4. **Data:** Each thread will work with an element from the data, in our case from D1 to D6.
-You can see the data in the top right side of the image.

 **Execution Flow:**

-When we launch our `add_scalar_kernel`, here's what happens conceptually, as demonstrated by the arrows in the image:
+When we launch our `add_scalar_kernel`, here's what happens conceptually:

-1. **Data Loading:** Threads in a block cooperatively load data from global memory (DRAM) into the L1 cache (and shared memory).
-The orange arrows going from DRAM to the L1 cache represent this initial data transfer.
-In addition, you can see another orange line connecting the Triton code with the data in the top right, to exemplify which data will be loaded.
+1. **Data Loading:** Threads in a block cooperatively load data from global memory (DRAM) into the cache (and shared memory).

-2. **Computation:** Each thread performs its computation (adding the scalar to its assigned element).
-This happens within the SMs, utilizing the fast L1 cache.
+2. **Computation:** Each thread performs its computation (adding the scalar to its assigned element)

 3. **Data Writing:** After computation, the threads write the results back to global memory (DRAM).
-This is represented by the gray arrows going from each thread to its corresponding data element.

 **Why This Matters:**